Identifying Ideal MC for Hardwood Floors (and Next Steps)

 You’ll want to check the wood prior to buying it so you can decide whether it’s worth buying.
 Is the MC of the wood close enough to the EMC that it will acclimate quickly?
 If it’s not, you could be looking at an unacceptable amount of time for the acclimation process.

 The National Wood Flooring Association (NWFA) recommends measuring 40 boards for the first 1000 square feet of flooring as well as four readings per 100 square feet after that.1 When you’re done, average the numbers.
-If the average is far different from the EMC you determined, consider buying wood that has a moisture level closer to the EMC.
+If the average is far from your target EMC, consider buying wood that has a moisture level closer to the EMC.

 Your installation environment should be dry and at the right temperature and humidity level.
 Checking these off your list will keep you from sabotaging your project.